nwhitehead/pzretro/README.md

 on `x86_64` and was highly game dependent for the SEGA Genesis Mini.
 Many realtime games were unplayable on the Mini, but many complicated puzzle games were entirely playable.
 Performance was generally limited by game state updates (not audio or video rendering).

+QuickJS was significantly faster than Duktape in limited testing.

 ### V8